Our Terms & Conditions

 However, we may provide certain limited investment advice services where these are closely linked to the legal work we are doing for you.
 This is because we are members of the Law Society of England and Wales, which is a designated professional body for the purposes of the Financial Services and Markets Act 2000.

 The Solicitors Regulation Authority is the independent regulatory arm of the Law Society.
 The Legal Ombudsman deals with complaints against lawyers.
 If you are unhappy with any investment advice you receive from us, you should raise your concerns with either of those bodies.

-We are not authorised by the Financial Conduct Authority.
-However, we are included on the register maintained by the Financial Conduct Authority so that we may carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
+We are not authorised by the Financial Services Authority.
+However, we are included on the register maintained by the Financial Services Authority so that we may carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
-The register can be accessed via the Financial Conduct Authority website at www.fca.org.uk.
+The register can be accessed via the Financial Services website at www.fsa.gov.uk/register.

 If you specifically instruct us to do so, we will liaise with your Accountants or other professional advisers in relation to investments and other such matters and provide them with such information as is in our possession which relates to you but you must rely upon the advice given by such other parties and no liability whatsoever will fall upon us in respect of any such advice given.